-Traipsing down memory lane, my wife and I attended a worship service at a church I served as assistant minister right after graduation from Princeton Seminary.
-Was a prestigious church, with a membership of over 1500.
+Awhile back, my wife and I attend a worship service at a church I served as assistant minister right after graduation from Princeton Seminary.
+A prestigious church, with a membership of over 1500.
 Had a pastoral and administrative staff of about 20.
-Weekly staff meetings were very stressful.
-I dreaded them, knowing how ill-prepared I felt to handle my new responsibilities.
+Weekly staff meetings.
 Lots going on.
 Much to do.
-Abundant formality.
-Plentiful politics, church-style.
 But something was missing.

-Couldn’t believe my eyes.
-One of my former youth group members, an adult woman today, asked me why mainline churches were in decline.
-Imagine she had her own in mind.
-What had happened?
+One of my former youth group members asks me why mainline churches are in decline.
+Imagine she has her own in mind.
+What has happened?

-Didn’t know what to say, for I had been off the scene for many years.
-However, with the advantage of hindsight, I could see more clearly what had been missing which would have taken a toll on the present congregation.
-What was it?
+Didn’t know what to say, for I’ve been off the scene for many years.
+However now I can see more clearly what has been missing which has taken such a toll.
+What is it?

-I don’t remember ever hearing an altar call, an invitation to accept Christ into their lives.
-Seemed as if assumed that all attending must have been believers.
-Big assumption.
+I don’t remember ever hearing an altar call, an invitation to accept Christ.
+Seems as if we assume that all attending must be believers.
 Were they?
 How would we know?
-Like planning a party but forgetting to invite anyone, wondering why no one showed up.
+Like planning a party but forgetting to invite anyone, wondering why no one shows up.
 Could that be what’s missing?
 The invitation?

 Pastors sharing salvation.
 Extending the invitation.
-Not assuming that others know Him, fearing to leave them naked and exposed.
-We need His clothing.
+Not assuming that others know Him, fearing to leave them behind.
 What a shame to miss out on the very best that God has for us… and our churches!

 Lord, make us bold to share Jesus’ salvation with others.
 Amen.